 People testing plug-in hybrids have reported getting fuel economy of 100 miles per gallon, and plug-in hybrid electric vehicles, or PHEVs, have the potential to reach fuel economy levels of 250 to 500 miles per gallon when ethanol or other alternative fuels are also used, with fuel economy figures at about 80 to 100 miles per gallon for normal commuting.
 (Source: Calcars.org)

-Keystone Hybrid is a web site sponsored by State Representative Mark Cohen (D-Philadelphia) to promote in general the use of hybrids cars within Pennsylvania and to specifically target the development of plug in hybrid electric vehicles for consumer, commercial and government use.
+Keystone Hybrid is a web site sponsored by State Representative.
+Mark Cohen to promote in general the use of hybrids cars within Pennsylvania and to specifically target the development of plug in hybrid electric vehicles for consumer, commercial and government use.

 Plug in hybrid electric vehicles would be very similar to the Toyota Prius’ and Ford Hybrid Escapes that you see today.
-They would have 2 changes;
+They would need two changes to be viable:

-1) a larger battery and 2) the ability to plug into an outlet and charge overnight.
+1.)
+Greater range, ergo more battery capacity, and 2.) the ability to plug into an outlet and charge overnight.

 The goal of this web site and the proposed legislation is supporting discussion and debate about plug in hybrids, demonstrating their effectiveness and encouraging our car companies to mass produce these vehicles.